 Thankfully (with a little help from Guy Fieri over the years), more and more states are opening the classic diner in their areas as well.
 What’s not to love?
 Most diners serve breakfast, lunch and dinner options 24/7 so there is something for everyone.

-What made you want to make NJ Diner Disco Fries?
+Why make NJ Diner Disco Fries?

 Our oldest daughter just finished up her third year of college at Penn State and is home for the summer.
 Though she cooks for herself at school, not even the local college diner serves Disco Fries, so she craves them whenever she comes home.